 The president and chief sales officer of Solutions Staffing believes, “If you are competing for your dream client’s business, either you will win the business or your competitor will.
 To win, you have to be competitive.
 You have to love a good fight.
 You have to want to win over your rivals.”

-That’s fine if you want to lead a team of sales people by brandishing the old saw: “winning isn’t everything, it’s the only thing.”
+That’s fine if you want to lead a sales team by brandishing the old saw: “winning isn’t everything, it’s the only thing.”

 But it’s not always so cut and dried.
-Great sales people have a complex set of characteristics that extend beyond competitiveness to include empathy, assertiveness (not aggression) and self-awareness.
-Innovative managers understand that it takes many different approaches to motivate a sales team to win.
+Great salespeople have a complex set of characteristics that extend beyond competitiveness to include empathy, assertiveness (not aggression), and self-awareness.
+Innovative sales managers understand that it takes many different approaches to motivate sales team members to win.

-Gamification is one strategy that’s designed to be a win-win for managers and salespeople.
+Sales gamification is one strategy that’s designed to be a win-win for managers and sales reps.
 The term describes the larger trend in which game mechanics are used in workplace processes to help engage people and change behavior.
-Technology research firm Gartner predicts that 2014 is the year that 70 percent of Global 2000 organizations will apply gamification to at least one part of their company.

 There he found five things that spark motivation in anyone’s mind, all of which are present when you play a simple game.